LoaiSaadi/HiveMindMapV2/README.md

 "we will use this file later ".

 Enable Firebase Services:
-1. Firebase Authentication is used to manage user sign-ups, logins, and authentication state.
+1. Firebase Authentication is used to manage user sign-ups, logins, and authentication state.<br>
 In the Firebase Console, go to the Authentication section and enable the Email/Password sign-in methods.
-2. Cloud Firestore:
+2. Cloud Firestore:<br>
 Go to Firestore Database and Create a new database.
-3. Realtime Database:
+3. Realtime Database:<br>
-Go to Realtime Database and click Create Database.
+Go to Realtime Database and click Create Database.<br>
 Set the database rules to allow necessary read/write access (public access).

 ## Run the project: